bassinfo/bassinfo.github.io/_posts/2020-06-26-scale-patterns.markdown

 My [previous diagrams]({% post_url 2018-12-27-scale-patterns %}) were how I learnt neck positions but probably not exactly how I actually use them.
 Seems the main difference is addition of *Position 6* which is like an up-side-down *Position 2*.
 Along with the insertion of *"F Lydian"* as *Position 1* while shifting one down to *Position 0*.

-# "Modes"

-Please note that *[Neck Positions are NOT Modes]({% post_url 2020-03-14-neck-positions-are-not-modes %})*.
-Each of these positions can be *any* mode, it all depends on where you put the emphasis.

-I've includes the names of what these neck positions would be **(if the index finger were the root/if the pinkie were the root)**.

-Although these patterns aren't really tonalities but simply the Major scale repeated across the neck, when thinking about *[interval constructions]({% post_url 2019-01-03-harmonisation-major-scale %})* of modes you'll find yourself within a position and from there can extend it as muscle memory takes over.

-When I think *"Aeolian"* it's more *"minor, with minor 6th"* (`b3b6b7`).
-Placing my index finger on the root (intending to move up the neck) there is a *minor 6th* up 1 string and 3 frets as found in *Position 3*.
-If on the other hand I placed my pinkie finger on the root (indenting to move down the neck), there is a *minor 6th* up 2 strings and down 2 frets as found in *Position 1*.

-This doesn't mean starting on other fingers or strings is precluded but is simply an example of how *interval constructions* of modes reintegrate into neck positions through *"muscle" memory*.

 # Exercises

 - Play everything ascending and descending.